 In this guide, you’ll find answers to your Jello-related questions.

 The simple answer: Pure gelatin-only-based Jello products (without artificial sweeteners and artificial flavors) are generally safe for your dog to eat.

 But this doesn’t mean it’s advisable to give your dog many store-bought Jello products.

-In fact, one of the key ingredients in Jello is gelatin, which is often found in tendons, ligaments, joints, and skin, all of which can provide some nutritional benefit to your dog.
+One of the key ingredients in Jello is gelatin, which is often found in tendons, ligaments, joints, and skin… and this may provide some nutritional benefit to your dog.

-Furthermore, some dogs seem to really like the taste and texture of Jello and gelatin-based products, and this can make them quite excited when they see that somebody has some Jello!
+What’s more, some dogs seem to really like the taste and texture of Jello and gelatin-based products (so they may even get excited when they see that somebody has some Jello.)

 However, there is a major caveat…

 The Dangers Of Xylitol (and Other Sugar Substitutes)